-Stir 1/3 cup sugar, the salt, and cooking oil in large bowl.
+Stir 1/3 cup sugar, the salt, and cooking oil in a large bowl.
 Add boiling water.
 Stir until sugar is dissolved.
 Stir in the egg and the yeast mixture.

-Slowly work in enough flour until a soft dough forms.
+Slowly work in enough flour until soft dough forms.
 Turn it out onto a lightly floured surface.

 Knead for about 10 minutes until the dough is smooth and elastic.

 Place the dough in large greased bowl, turning once to grease the top.
 Cover it with greased waxed paper and a tea towel.
 Let it stand in the oven with the oven light on and the oven door closed for 1 1/2 to 2 hours until doubled in bulk.

 Punch down the dough.
 Cover.
 Let it rest for 5 minutes.

 Shape it into a 12-inch (30-centimeter) long log.
 Cut it into 12 pieces.

 Fill, shape, and bake the buns according to your desired recipe.

 - You can use the dough immediately or refrigerate it overnight before shaping and filling it as desired.

 - Use this bun dough for both sweet and savory buns.
 In Chinese steamed pork buns (char siu bao), the savory barbecue pork plays well with the slight sweetness of the bun itself.